jmd-dk/concept/_sources/tutorial/gravity.rst.txt

 A different gravitational method is the particle-particle-particle-mesh (P³M) method.
-This method also makes use of a potential grid, but here the grid is used only to get the gravitational force between particles separated by a distance much greater than the potential cell size, minimizing discretization errors.
-The remaning --- so-called *short-range* --- component of gravity between nearby particles is then computed separately, by directly pairing up particles and computing the force between them (no potential grid required).
+This method also makes use of a potential grid, but here the grid is used only to get the gravitational force between particles separated by a distance much greater than the potential cell size, minimizing discretisation errors.
+The remaining --- so-called *short-range* --- component of gravity between nearby particles is then computed separately, by directly pairing up particles and computing the force between them (no potential grid required).